 LP version pressed on virgin vinyl and packaged with free download coupon.
 Limited quantities pressed on clear vinyl.
+Watch the unboxing video here.

 CD version packaged in mini-LP style envelope.